robert-hh/CS1237/README.md

 values, and configuring the device may fail.
 Then only a power cycle will reset the device.
 Since the current consumption of the CS1237 is low, it can be supplied by a GPIO output, making power cycling easy.

 According to the test, Teensy 4.x and PYBD SF6 work fine at a rate of 1280.
-The RP2040 and SAMD51 work fine at a rate at 640 and can still be configured back.
+The RP2040, SAMD51 and Renesas RA6M2 work fine at a rate at 640 and can still be configured back.
-ESP32, ESP8266, nrf52 and W600 can be configured once for a rate of 640, but cannot
+ESP32, ESP8266, nrf52, SAMD21 and W600 can be configured once for a rate
-reset back to a lower rate and do not support temperature reading when set to the 640 rate.
+of 640, but cannot reset back to a lower rate and do not support temperature reading when set to the 640 rate.

 ### result = cs1237.read()